-PFRS 9, Financial Instruments (2014 or final version)
+• PFRS 9, Financial Instruments

-In July 2014, the final version of PFRS 9, Financial Instruments, was issued.
 PFRS 9 reflects all phases of the financial instruments project and replaces PAS 39, Financial Instruments: Recognition and Measurement, and all previous versions of PFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
 PFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early application permitted.
-Retrospective application is required, but comparative information is not compulsory.
-Early application of previous versions of PFRS 9 is permitted if the date of initial application is before February 1, 2015.
+Retrospective application is required, but providing comparative information is not compulsory.
+For hedge accounting, the requirements are generally applied prospectively, with some limited exceptions.

 The adoption of PFRS 9 will have an effect on the classification and measurement of the Group's financial assets and impairment methodology for financial assets, but will have no impact on the classification and measurement of the Group's financial liabilities.
-The adoption will also have an effect on the Group's application of hedge accounting.
+The adoption will also have an effect on the Group's application of hedge accounting and on the amount of its credit losses.
 The Group is currently assessing the impact of adopting this standard.